Sponsored content

 Estonia has one of Europe’s most underrated food scenes.
 From Tallinn’s high-end restaurants to rustic rural eateries, visitors will discover an exciting mix of gastronomic innovation and centuries-old culinary traditions, with a focus on seasonal, local produce.

 Traditional Estonian fare is about as hearty as it gets.
 Expect satisfying dishes like pork and potatoes, verivorst (blood sausage), and smoked sprats, usually enjoyed with plenty of Estonian cheese and black bread.
-For dessert, why not try kohupiimakreem, a cheese curd-based treat often served with fresh berries?
+For dessert, why not try Kama, a cheese curd-based treat often served with fresh berries?

 If you’re visiting during the late summer and early autumn, you could go a step further and source food like a local by foraging.
 Berry and mushroom picking are popular activities, as are turning the spoils into jams and juices to be enjoyed throughout the year.

 But if fine dining is what you’re after, there’s plenty of that, too, especially in Tallinn, where many innovative restaurants put exciting modern spins on traditional dishes.
+Forty-three Estonian restaurants are now featured in the 2025 Michelin Guide, and many are surprisingly affordable.
+For recommendations, head to the Visit Estonia website.

 6. The history is fascinating and complex